Let the Right One In

-It is a rare movie indeed that comes across as an instant horror classic, multilevel preteen wish-fulfillment fantasy, and art house critical darling all at once.
+It is a rare movie indeed that comes across as instant horror classic, multilevel preteen wish-fulfillment fantasy and Euro-arty critical darling all at once.
 Rarer still that such a movie should be coming soon to a theater near you.
-But then, chief among the strengths of Let the Right One In, director Tomas Alfredson's film of John Lindqvist's script of his own novel, is that special, subtle way it has of making rarity seem like commonality.
+But then, chief among the strengths of Let the Right One In, director Tomas Alfredson’s film of John Lindqvist’s script of his own novel, is that special, subtle way it has of making rarity seem like commonality.

-It's not to be confused with Twilight, a so-called "modern-day love story between a vampire and a human," based on Stephenie Meyer's bestselling novel, nor with HBO's True Blood, a vampire-human love story set in present-day Louisiana.
-Let the Right One In is the one that's set in Sweden and transcendently good — at once a viscerally immediate sketch of adolescence and a highly stylish, coolly Nordic genre reboot, without even one single false note.
+It’s not to be confused with Twilight, a so-called “modern-day love story between a vampire and a human,” based on Stephenie Meyer’s bestselling novel and set in rural Washington, nor with HBO’s True Blood, the novel-based modernday vampire-human love story set in Louisiana.
+Let the Right One In is the one that’s set in Sweden and transcendently good — at once a viscerally immediate sketch of adolescence and a highly stylish, coolly Nordic genre reboot, without even one single false note.

 They will come to understand the yearnings they have in common.
 Oskar’s first stirrings of desire, way out of proportion to his self-awareness, and Eli’s evident weariness of eternal life, compounded by a strange kind of survivor guilt, collide in an improbably moving combination of transgressive fantasy and lonely resignation.
 Importantly, the only other man in Eli’s life is Håkan (Per Ragnar), now a middle-aged caretaker, whose role Oskar seems destined to inherit.